Herophydrus musicus: Description

 This small species has a body length of 2.88 to 3.60 mm.
-Head shiny and pale ferrugineous in color sometimes there is a posteriorly narrow darkened area.
-Punctation in head is fine to rather fine, scattered and irregularly distributed.
-There is a densely punctate, narrow furrow at inner eye margin.
-Head almost totally pale and without dark interocular marking.
-Head frontal margin incomplete and laterally well-developed.
-Antenna pale ferrugineous.
-Pronotum shiny and with curved to almost straight lateral outline.
-It is pale ferrugineous in color.
-Anteriorly and posteriorly a fairly narrow darkened area is visible.
-Punctation dense to fairly dense and slightly irregularly distributed.
-Elytra pale ferrugineous and shiny, with dark ferrugineous to blackish variable markings.
-Some specimen has strongly reduced dark stripes.
-Elytral punctation is fine and densely distributed.
-Ventrum blackish to dark ferrugineous.
-Prothorax pale ferrugineous and shiny.
-Punctation coarse to rather fine and irregularly distributed.
-Legs are pale ferrugineous where lower parts of hindlegs are musch darker.
-Protarsi and mesotarsi are slightly enlarged.
-In male aedeagus obtuse and lacks sharp lateral flaps dorsally.
+Their heads are shiny and almost totally pale, ferrugineous in colour, and without dark interocular marking.
+Sometimes they have a narrow, darkened posterior area.
+Their heads show fine punctation that is scattered and irregularly distributed.
+A densely punctate, narrow furrow appears at their inner eye margin.
+The frontal margin of their head is incomplete and laterally well-developed.
+Their antennae are pale and ferrugineous.
+Their pronotum is shiny and, like their heads and antennae, pale and ferrugineous in colour.
+Additionally, their bodies have a lateral outline that varies from curved to almost straight.
+A fairly narrow darkened area is visible both anteriorly and posteriorly, and its punctation is dense to fairly dense and slightly irregularly distributed.
+Their elytra are shiny, pale and ferrugineous, with markings varying in colour from dark ferrugineous to blackish.
+Occasionally, they have strongly reduced dark stripes.
+Punctation of their elytra is fine and densely distributed.
+Their ventrum ranges from blackish to dark ferrugineous.
+The prothorax is pale, ferrugineous and shiny, with punctation that is coarse to rather fine and irregularly distributed.
+Their legs are pale and ferrugineous, with the lower parts of their hind legs being much darker.
+Their protarsi and mesotarsi are slightly enlarged.
+In males, the aedeagus is obtuse and lacks sharp lateral flaps dorsally.

-Larva fusiformate.
-Sclerites are brownish.
-Stemmata present.
-Second antennomere lack second setae, whereas antennomere 3 lacks ventro-apical spinula.
-Prementum consists with lateral spinulae.
+Herophydrus musicus larvae are fusiform, with sclerites that are brownish.
+Stemmata are present.
+The second antennomere lacks second setae, whereas the third antennomere lacks a ventro-apical spinula.
+Their prementum possesses lateral spinulae.

 Biology

-It is a desert species inhabited in small, exposed, sparsely or only partly vegetated bodies of water on heavy loam and clay soils.
-Beetle larvae are found in shallow irrigation ponds, with substrate of sand and clay and with vegetation of Juncus and Typha angustifolia growth.
+It is a desert species that inhabits small, exposed, sparsely or only partly vegetated bodies of water on heavy loam and clay soils.
+Beetle larvae are found in shallow irrigation ponds that have a substrate of sand and clay, as well as vegetation composed of Juncus and Typha angustifolia.